 How do I meal plan?

-Meal planning might sound overwhelming at first, but once you get into a rhythm, it becomes a total game changer for your week.
+Meal planning might sound overwhelming at first, but once you get into a rhythm, it becomes a total game-changer for your week.
 The key is to start simple, no fancy systems or complicated recipes needed.
 Begin by looking at your week ahead, checking what you already have in your pantry, and choosing meals that fit your schedule and budget.
 From there, create a grocery list based on your plan, and you’re ready to go!
 To help you get started with confidence, here are five practical tips for meal planning that will make the process easy, efficient, and even a little fun.

 Tip 1: Schedule Time to Plan